-Also in 1988 - as he confirmed in an email he sent to me - John Barrow used the T-shirt image in his 1988 Gifford Lectures at Glasgow that were a precursor to his book Theories of Everything: The Quest for Ultimate Explanation 1991.
+Also in 1988, John Barrow - as he confirmed in an email he sent to me - used the T-shirt image as a wish for physics research in his 1988 Gifford Lectures at Glasgow that were a precursor to his book Theories of Everything: The Quest for Ultimate Explanation 1991.

 2019 - The unsung fascination of the coupling constants

 Why is this the case?
 There does not seem to be a discussion of this issue in the literature.
-A pity, because the observation is not easy to explain.
+This is a pity, because the observation is hard to explain.
 Why should an electron behave exactly like all the quarks, apart from an integer multiple?
-After all, they are rather different.
-They differ in their masses and in their structure - whatever it may be.
+After all, they are rather different: they differ in their masses and in their structure - whatever it may be.
 Nevertheless, apart from an integer multiple, their couplings are observed to be independent of their structure.

-The latest preprint about the strand conjecture includes this issue - and explains it.
-It is unclear whether other unification attempt realize this property.
+The latest preprint about the strand conjecture discusses this issue - and proposes an explanation.
+It is unclear whether other unification attempts can explain this property.

 Early 2019 - Enjoying the beauty of the standard model of particle physics